Book of the Month

 Book for September 2025

-Tech billionaire Miles has more money than he can ever spend, and everything he could dream of – except time.
-Now facing a terminal illness, Miles knows he must seize every minute to put his life in order.
-And that means taking a long hard look at his past.
+Tech millionaire Miles Cookson has more money than he can ever spend, and everything he could dream of—except time.
+He has recently been diagnosed with a terminal illness, and there is a fifty percent chance that it can be passed on to the next generation.
+For Miles, this means taking a long hard look at his past . . .

-Somewhere out there, Miles has children.
-And they might be about to inherit both the good and bad from him – possibly his fortune, or possibly something more sinister.
+Two decades ago, a young, struggling Miles was a sperm donor.
+Somewhere out there, he has kids—nine of them.
+And they might be about to inherit both the good and the bad from him—maybe his fortune, or maybe something much worse.

 Book for August 2025